 Sadly for some mesothelioma sufferers their former employers cannot be traced or no policy of insurance can be located.
 In 2014 however, the Diffuse Mesothelioma Payment Scheme was set up for sufferers diagnosed with mesothelioma after 25 July 2012.
 The team are experienced in submitting successful DMPS schemes and in appealing to the tribunal where decisions have not been favourable in the first instance, and you should contact the team for advice.

 How much will I receive?

-The levels of compensations awards for mesothelioma vary but the average award for pain suffering loss of amenity (general damages) is in the region of £61,410 to £110,380 (14th Edition Judicial College Guidelines including 10% uplift.)
+The levels of compensation awards for mesothelioma vary, but the average award for pain suffering, loss of amenity (general damages) is in the region of £61,410 to £110,380 (14th Edition Judicial College Guidelines including 10% uplift.)

 We always seek the best possible settlement for our clients and regularly instruct leading barristers and QCs in order to achieve settlement on the best possible terms.

 Added value services

 Our asbestos team also provides guidance on access to statutory services.